 Title IX of the Education Amendments of 1972 is a Federal civil rights law that prohibits discrimination on the basis of sex (including pregnancy and parental status) in educational programs and activities.
-If a student has any questions or concerns regarding discrimination based on sex, they are asked to contact the Equity Coordinators, Sandy Bruns (Director of Human Resources) or Beth Frankenstein (Directory Secondary Programs and Student Development).
+If a student has any questions or concerns regarding discrimination based on sex, they are asked to contact the Equity Coordinators, Denise Truckenmiller (Director of Human Resources) or or Sarah Breems-Diekevers (Director of Student Development, Secondary Programs, and Transitions).

 Missing Student Notification Policy

 As an institution that provides on-campus student housing, Northwest Iowa Community College has a policy regarding missing student notification procedures for students who reside in on-campus student housing facilities pursuant to Federal Register §668.46(h)—Institutional security policies and crime statistics.